shanto268/QLearning_Autonomous_Vehicle_Experiment/README.md

   exploration_decay_rate = 0.005
 ```

+# Model/Idea (Needs Implementation)
+The new model/idea of the qLearning framework involves a realistic assumption that makes the training much faster (theoretically) and the program more accurate and realistic.
+The new model depends on the concept of visibility; the agent is now aware of vehicles in its vicinity (front, back and sides) and makes its decision of lane changes based on this visibility radius.
+This reduces the state space by a factor of 10 and thus training speed increases drastically!

 ## QState
-Matrix composed of 300 rows and 3 columns.
+Matrix composed of 32 rows (assuming 5 cell visibility front and back and 2 cells on the sides ) and 3 columns.
-The rows correspond to the state space (300 grids in the road data structure).
+The rows correspond to the state space (32 grids in the road data structure).
 The columns correspond to the action space (change lane up, change lane down, do not change lane)

+## Environment
+The environment would be as follows:

+Walkway
+Road (lane 1)
+Road (lane 2)
+Road (lane 3)
+Walkway

+Note that the roads are circular (periodic boundary).

 ## Reward Function Logic
+There are three types of rewards and two types of Penalty.

+Best Reward > Better Reward > Good Reward
+Highest Penalty > Penalty

-The current version of the program has the reward function working as follows:
+The reward function working for version 1.0 is as follows:
-New version of reward function logic is as follows.
 ```python
 action is passed as input to the function guiding the agent's lane change dynamics
     if action results in agent moving to an occupied lane ->  end episode and  high penalty